mkirche/easyCA/README.md

 easyCA
 ========
-Streamlined creation of root CA and intermediate CA
+Streamlined creation of root CAs and intermediate CAs, as well as end-user certificates.

 Introduction